Upward-Spiral-Science/uhhh/FinalReport.md

 We then established other characterizations of our data: We calculated the [mean](https://github.com/Upward-Spiral-Science/uhhh/blob/master/code/Mean%20of%20Si.ipynb) and [variance](https://github.com/Upward-Spiral-Science/uhhh/blob/master/code/Var%20of%20Si.ipynb) of the $s_i$ synaptic distribution for all layers.
 We later reproduced this calculation for each layer along the $y$ axis (for reasons explained in the [3D orientation section](#establishing-dataset-3d-orientation)).
 An exhaustive set of graphs and calculations are available [here](https://github.com/Upward-Spiral-Science/uhhh/blob/master/code/Layer%20By%20Layer%20Y%20Axis.ipynb), with a mean in the neighborhood of $165$ synapses per supervoxel.

+### Fitting a distribution to the quantities of synapse densities
+After taking the unmasked value into account (dividing synapse count by unmasked) we plotted a histogram of the quantities of synapse densities.
+The resulting histogram looks somehat like a gaussian distribution.
+The gaussian fit does not quite fit.
+We next attempted to fit a skewed gaussian to the distribution using the lmfit library's SkewedGaussianModel.
+The skewed gaussian fits much better to the data with the model and statistics listed below.
 > ![](http://imgur.com/QjLdA68.png)

 | ModelFit Statistics                                |   |                                            |   |   |